Nearsoft/apprentice/terminal/terminal.md

 #### Creating files and directories

-We have been exploring how to move across directories, list files and see the metadata of those, but now, let's go one step ahead and create a directory with the **mkdir** command
+We have been exploring how to move across directories, list files and see the metadata of those, but now, let's go one step ahead and create a directory with the **mkdir** command:

 ```
 danielvilla@Daniels-MacBook-Air:~$ mkdir mydirectory